Nurul Iman Mosque, Padang: History

-In 1961, during the tenure of Kaharudin Datuk Rangkayo Basa, the governor of West Sumatra, the Indonesian National Army and the Government planned to reconstruct the mosque as a gesture of reconcilement, in continuance to suppress a regional insurgency.
-The construction was started on September 26, 1965, in an area of 1.18 hectare and designed a plan for two-floors within the building.
-The Government of West Sumatra provided additional funds for the entire construction of Nurul Iman Mosque, to cover by 1966.
+In 1961, during the tenure of Kaharudin Datuk Rangkayo Basa, the governor of West Sumatra, the Indonesian National Army, and the government planned to reconstruct the mosque as a gesture of reconciliation, in order to suppress a regional insurgency.
+The construction was started on September 26, 1965, in an area of 1.18 hectare and designed a plan for two floors within the building.
+The Government of West Sumatra provided additional funds for the entire construction of Nurul Iman Mosque which was covered by 1966.

-A bomb explosion took place inside the mosque on November 11, 1972 (source not identified).
+A bomb explosion took place inside the mosque on November 11, 1976 (source not identified).
 Though there were no casualties reported, the explosions caused severe damage to the attic of the first floor and the side glass windows were broken down.
 However, the routine Friday Prayers held the next day despite the closure of mosque for investigation.
 The culprit, Timzar Zubil, who was said to be a member of the Komando Jihad, an Indonesian Islamic extremist group, was caught in 1979 and sentenced to death.
 Later, the judgment was changed to life imprisonment.
 In 1982 (while formally in custody), he visited the Nurul Iman mosque in Padang to pray for his actions.
 However, he was released in 1999.